zibraproject/zibraproject.github.io/data.md

   - MP1751 (R9 pore) <a href="http://s3.climb.ac.uk/nanopore/Zika_MP1751_PHE_Long_R9_2D.tgz">47.9gb</a> (note this is a tar file, extract with ``tar -x``).
   - MP1751 (R9 pore) - multiplex test <a href="http://s3.climb.ac.uk/nanopore/R9_MinKNOW_0.51_PHE_amplicons_lambda_barcoded_demultiplexed_pass.tar">25gb</a>

+#### WHO reference strain

+We have sequenced the proposed WHO reference strain from French Polynesia (closely related to Brazilian strains) using the latest version of our multiplexed PCR protocol.
+The strain was kindly supplied by Sally Baylis from the Paul-Ehrlich-Instiut.
+The Illumina generated consensus sequence <a href="http://www.ncbi.nlm.nih.gov/nuccore/KX369547.1">is available in Genbank (accession KX369547.1)</a>.

+  - <a href="http://s3.climb.ac.uk/nanopore/primal_KX369547_R7.3.tgz">PF13/251013-18 (R7 pore, 50000 reads, 9.5Gb)</a>
+  - <a href="http://s3.climb.ac.uk/nanopore/primal_KX369547_R9.tgz">PF13/251013-18 (R9 pore, 50000 reads, 26.4Gb)</a>

 ## Road trip data